FrontendMasters/bootcamp/lessons/html.md

 ### Mark up a book chapter

-Clicking <a href="../exercises/book%20excerpt.txt" download>book excerpt.txt</a> should save the file your "Downloads" folder (If not, use "File" -> "Save as...").
+Go to this page: https://github.com/FrontendMasters/bootcamp/blob/master/static/exercises/1-html/book%20excerpt.txt

+Copy out the text that is posted there.
 This is the first chapter of a book published in 1922 and which is now out of copyright.

 Reformat this document in HTML, marking up anything you think relevant, based on the tags you learned earlier today.
 Note that in some places, I\'ve called for emphasis, while there\'s a link in another place.

 ## Additional HTML practice

 If you finish early, and/or you want some more practice, work through the following sections of exercises at W3Schools:

 https://www.w3schools.com/html/exercise.asp